bawachhe/electrocomm/README.md

 - Open external links in default browser
 - Highly simplified interface (no title bar, drag blank space next to tabs to move window)
 - Neat homegrown app icon :]
+- More stuff I'm too lazy to update on README or in screenshots at the moment; hover over things in the UI to get an explanation

 ## To Use